florent37/Carpaccio/README.md

 #ViewControllers

-Carpaccio provide some awesome ViewControllers, you can use them directly into your project
+Carpaccio provide some awesome ViewControllers, you can use them directly into your project Read the Wiki to have a list of all provided viewControllers [Wiki][https://github.com/florent37/Carpaccio/wiki]

 ------------

-##TextViewController

-TextViewController can set a custom font (from assets/fonts/) to a TextView
+TextViewController can set a custom font (from assets/fonts/) to a TextView and provide text binding

 **WORKS WITH ANDROID STUDIO PREVIEW !!!**